Output 1: Literature review on employability and skills indicators

 This research strand gathers information from employers about what skills they require in the graduates they hire through bespoke pilot surveys.
 There are three main activities included in the research, firstly the identification of detailed criteria for shortlisting sectors, secondly conducting a series of employer focus groups and finally, the design and piloting of an innovative survey to inform universities of employability attributes important for recent graduates

 - Activity 1: Identification of detailed criteria for shortlisting sectors.
 This led to a decision to focus on the banking and finance sector and on the public sector.
-While the banking and finance sector will be analysed by all partners, each partner will identify the part of the public sector which is of most interest to their context (education vs. health, etc.).

 - Activity 2: Interviewing Employers via focus groups.
 Between November 2021 and April 2022, the University of Reading conducted a series of focus groups with employers in the banking, finance, accountancy and with the civil service, as well as with employers in other sectors.
-Outcomes are summarised in the draft report below.
-Further employer focus groups will be carried out by the other project partners in 2022-2023.

 Output 3: Employability dashboard for informing the practice of HE professional